Loading...

 Open an Instant Account with Zerodha

-Most traders buy Call and Put options.
-They buy call when they expect the market to go up and buy Put when they expect the market to go down.
-However, there is another interesting trade which is risky and is done by few traders.
-It’s called shorting or writing or selling Options.
+Most traders buy call and put options.
+They buy call options when they expect the market to rise and they buy put options when they expect the market to fall.
+However, there is another interesting trade that is risky and only practiced by a few traders.
+It is the so-called shorting, the writing or selling of options.

-The time value also works in the favor of sellers while it works against buyers.
-With each passing days, if the market doesn’t move or falls, he is gaining.
-We all know Premium= Intrinsic Value + Time Value.
-So, if the intrinsic value doesn’t move then the seller is at an advantage as each passing day reduces the price of the premium.
+The time value also works in favor of the sellers and against the buyers.
+Every day that passes without the market moving or falling, the market wins.
+We all know that premium = intrinsic value + time value.
+So if the intrinsic value does not move, the seller is at an advantage because with each day that passes, the price of the premium falls.

-An Option buyer has the limited loss, unlimited risk potential whereas for a seller it is the unlimited loss or bigger profit.
-Let’s understand this with an example;
+An option buyer has a limited loss and unlimited risk potential, while a seller has an unlimited loss or greater gain.
+Let us illustrate this with an example;

 Nifty 50 Spot Price